Is Istanbul safe for new and unexpecting travelers?

 They are all within just walking distance of most of the best hotels located in this spot.
 The only downside is that for those who love the nightlife, as Sultanahmet goes quiet once the sunsets.

-After dark the streets are empty and good night entertainment is scarce, which we know would still entice the family travelers.
+After dark, the streets are empty and good night entertainment is scarce, which we know would still entice family travelers.

 Beyoğlu

-Beyoğlu is home to Dolmabahçe Palace, the Galata area with its famous tower and Istiklal Caddesi.
+Beyoğlu, which is a district situated on Istanbul’s European side, is home to Dolmabahçe Palace and the Galata area with its famous tower and Istiklal Caddesi (Independence Avenue).

 As an area, it is mostly known for its cozy neighborhoods, wide array of restaurants and cafés, and world-famous Istanbul nightlife.

 Beyoğlu is basically open 24 hours a day, seven days a week, like New York!
-But no need to worry, hotels are located in quieter areas, still within walking distance of all the action
+But no need to worry, some of the best hotels in Beyoğlu are located in quieter areas, still within walking distance of all the action so you can still be close to everything.

 If you’re on a modest budget or traveling with friends why not see one of the many hostels in Beyoğlu to find the perfect group stay.